legendcodermartino1245/ldac-optimization-guide/README.md

-In my experience 1.6 is faster when swtiching between devices. av off on both windows and android is bad reparing required to swtich from av off and on on windows
+In my experience 1.6 is faster when swtiching between devices. av off on both windows and android is bad reparing required to swtich from av off and on on windows i feel like i cant recommend a best combination i feel the avcrp version 1.6 on windows is too badly implemented is that valid

 ---